eshaang2000/BreastCancerClassification/README.md

 **Overview**

-For the mid-semester project, I created a plan that makes a diagnosis of whether someone has breast cancer or not looking at a certain number of characteristics.
+I recreated a model that makes a diagnosis of whether someone has breast cancer or not looking at a certain number of characteristics.
 The Diagnostic Wisconsin Breast Cancer Database donated the data set I used.
 There are some more details about the data set in this document.
 The program can predict the occurrence of Breast Cancer with an accuracy of ~94%.
 I will explain my process, code, and learnings in this document.

 **Data Set**